offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   * coldend - keeps filament at lower temperature.
   * nozzle - heated to melt the filament and deposit it onto a print.

-  A silicone sock fits over nozzle, insulating it from the cooling from the part cooling fan.
+  A silicone sock fits over the nozzle, insulating it from the cooling from the part cooling fan.

   ```{note}
   In the documentation, the coldend is also referred to as a heat sink.